 The Foundation prioritises funding for innovative programs that improve health outcomes for the Australian community through large-scale public health initiatives and/or enhance employment opportunities for people with a disability.
 Applications for this program area are considered once a year by the Board of Governors.

-The Foundation will favourably consider proposals that aim to:
+The Foundation will support projects that seek to: